ComplexNetTSP/NET4255/README.md

 * [How to set a Persistent Volume Claim with StatefulSet in Kubernetes?](https://stackoverflow.com/questions/65266223/how-to-set-pvc-with-statefulset-in-kubernetes)

 ## Challenge 12: Rolling update (1pts)
-* Update the version number in each of the HTML page of the respective website (webdb and webnodb) and rebuild their repective docker container (and bump up their version humber)
+* Update the version number in each of the HTML page of the respective website ("webdb" and "webnodb") and rebuild their repective docker container (and bump up their version humber)
 * Deploy your new container as a rolling update

 ### References
 * [Performing a Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/)